fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand-and-campaign.md

 In the Teams Admin Center, navigate to ***Voice*** > ***Service configuration*** > ***SMS*** > ***Step 1: Create brand***.
 Select **Create brand / Updated brand / View details** to open a right-side configuration slide-out and populate the fields with your company’s information.

->[!NOTE]
->The form fields will dynamically vary by your company’s country and status.
+The form fields will dynamically vary by your company’s country and status.
 For example, if your company’s headquarters is in the U.S. and is a **publicly traded** company, additional fields will be required to disclose your company’s stock symbol, whereas if it is a private company, a stock symbol will not be required.

 Populate your Brand application to The Campaign Registry according to the field headers as follows: